Peugeot E-3008 Review

 Tom Says

 “Finally, we have a Peugeot with a long range.
 While the E-208 and E-2008 are fine cars, Peugeot desperately needed something to hook in drivers who regularly do more than 250 miles on a journey.
-The price looks a little high, but it's hard to fault the design and practicality.”
+The price is high, but it's hard to fault the design.”

 Driven and reviewed by